NilutpalPaul/ASP.NET-Core-Application-with-Azure-DevOps/README.md

 -> Click on the "+" sign in the top-right corner and select "New repository."

--> Provide a repository name (e.g., SampleWebApp) and a brief description.
+-> Provide a repository name (e.g., ASP.NET Core Application with Azure DevOps) and a brief description.

 -> Choose public or private based on your preference.